 8. Cleanse Sponges and Dishcloths Routinely

-- Sponges and dishcloths are potential breeding ground for bacteria.
+- Sponges and dishcloths are a potential breeding ground for bacteria.

 - Clean them with hot water and soap regularly or in the microwave or the dishwasher